afonsoalmeida4/studymentorai/replit.md

 ## Overview

 AI Study Mentor is an educational productivity application that transforms PDF documents into personalized study summaries tailored to different learning styles.
 The application uses AI (OpenAI GPT-5) to analyze uploaded PDF content and generate summaries optimized for visual, auditory, logical, or concise learning preferences.
+Additionally, users can generate interactive flashcards from their summaries to enhance retention through active recall.
 Built with a modern React frontend and Express backend, it emphasizes clarity and user focus, drawing design inspiration from productivity tools like Notion, Linear, and Grammarly.

 ## User Preferences